Support for Asylum Seekers is provided in many ways by many people in Lancaster and Morecambe. Here are some things that are happening.

 Private companies have been given a contract by the government to ‘distribute’ asylum seekers to different locations in the UK and to provide basic accommodation, usually in shared houses.
 We aim to provide practical help for new arrivals and show them around town, register them with a doctor and dentist, help with legal matters and support their integration.

 All asylum seekers coming to Lancaster and Morecambe are offered English lessons.
+English lessons are currently being taught online until further notice.
 Learn more about it here

 Drop Ins for Help